ONEcampaign/oda_cookbook/src/oda-data-package/recipes.md

 oda_from_dac = oda.load_indicator(indicators=indicators).add_share_of_total().get_data()
 ```

-We may now perform operations on the resulting DataFrame.
+We can now analyze the resulting DataFrame.
 For instance, let's verify that adding the shares of bilateral and multilateral ODA result in 100:

 ```python
 # pivot table to create share columns for each indicator